 East Boston Shipyard

-Working with a team of trained musicians and community members, Edwards will encourage participants to pick up a drumstick and start making music on the irresistible set of lighted drum pads.
-Pads will be programmed with samples of drum, bass, keyboard and other contemporary sounds.
-With each stroke hit, a corresponding color will reveal itself, pixel by pixel, on a projected image until the artwork is finally revealed.
-This process will be repeated throughout the evening encouraging people to stay, play, and connect.
+Working with a team of trained musicians and community members, Edwards encouraged participants to pick up a drumstick and start making music on the irresistible set of lighted drum pads.
+Pads were programmed with samples of drum, bass, keyboard, and other contemporary sounds.
+With each stroke hit, a corresponding color revealed itself, pixel by pixel, on a projected image until the artwork was finally revealed.
+This process was repeated throughout the evening, encouraging people to stay, play, and connect.